hashicorp/consul/website/source/docs/acl/acl-system.html.md

 -> Added in Consul 1.5.0

-An ACL service identity is an abbreviated syntax for expressing a link to a policy suitable for use in [Consul Connect](/docs/connect/index.html).
+An ACL service identity is a policy template for expressing a link to a policy suitable for use in [Consul Connect](/docs/connect/index.html).
 They are usable on both tokens and roles and are composed of the following elements:

 * **Service Name** - The name of the service.
 * **Datacenters** - A list of datacenters the effective policy is valid within.
 (Optional)

+Services participating in the service mesh will need privileges to both _be discovered_ and to _discover other healthy service instances_.
+Suitable policies tend to all look nearly identical so a service identity is a policy template to aid in avoiding boilerplate policy creation.

 At authorization time a service identity acts like an additional policy was attached to the token with the following contents: